AntonCoon/biogeography/README.md

 [WorldClim](http://www.worldclim.org/) database and
-description some [parameters](http://www.worldclim.org/bioclim) from WorldClim database used in this work
+description of some [parameters](http://www.worldclim.org/bioclim) from WorldClim database used in this work